 This COA accomplishes the objectives set forth at the onset of the project, a focus on the shortterm and a minimal impact on the operating budget.
-It is the result of a concerted effort between CAT staff, the COA consultant team, and feedback from bus riders, including the PTAC.
+Preparation of the COA consisted of a concerted effort between CAT staff, the COA consultant team, and feedback from bus riders, including the PTAC.
 The result is an actionable and phased implementation plan that is inclusive of both service and policy changes.